 Where To Go

-The Festival spreads out across the city to theaters such as Facets in Lincoln Park, Music Box Theatre, Davis Theater, Alliance Francais de Chicago and University of Chicago Logan Center in Hyde Park, the Music Box Theatre and more.
-Be sure to check the schedule with location and screening information.
+The Festival spreads out across the city to theaters such as Facets in Lincoln Park, Music Box Theatre, Davis Theater, Alliance Francais de Chicago and University of Chicago Logan Center in Hyde Park.
 Many of the screenings may play a few times across the venues in order to accommodate busy schedules.

 The Bottom Dollar